mendezfe/repract2018/README.md

 * The folder `analysis` includes the results of the qualitative and quantitative analyses.
 * The folder `notebooks` includes the jupyter notebooks used for the respective analyses.
 * The folder `documentation` includes further exported jupyter notebooks and files from the data validation

+## Licencing and citation

+This work is licensed under CC-BY 4.0 (see the respective licence for details).
+When referring to the data set or the general project, please respect the authors' attribution as described in the licence.
+These authors can be referred to as via "Xavier Franch, Daniel Mendez, Andreas Vogelsang et al."